openedx/edx-django-utils/edx_django_utils/plugins/README.rst

   installation of Django apps.
 Having automatic Django App Plugin support allows for this extensibility without modification to an IDA.
 Currently, this is only set up in edx platform.
-Going forward, we expect this capability to be widely used by othe IDAs to enable enchancement without need to modify core IDA code.
+Going forward, we expect this capability to be widely used by other IDAs to enable enhancement without need to modify core IDA code.

 * Dependency Inversion Principle, which says "high level modules should not depend upon low level modules."
 The high-level module here is the Django